Sewer Camera Inspection

 Sewer camera inspections are also useful for detecting potential problems before they become more serious and require costly repairs.
 They can be used on any type of plumbing system, including residential, commercial, and industrial applications.

 The process of a sewer camera inspection typically involves locating the access point to the sewer or drain, inserting the camera into the pipe, and maneuvering it through the pipe to get a clear view of the interior.
-The plumber can record the footage for later review, and can provide a report or recommendation based on the findings.
+The plumber can record the footage for later review, and can provide a

-Sewer camera inspections should only be performed by licensed plumbers with the proper equipment and training, as they require specialized knowledge and experience to operate the camera and interpret the results
+Sewer camera inspections should only be performed by licensed plumbers with the proper equipment and training, as they require specialized knowledge and experience to operate the camera and interpret the results.

 Should I get an inspection even if I'm not having sewer issues?